studentX/lab2/cilium/README.md

 > Let's play Game of Thrones by leveraging Cilium CNI

 If you follow G.O.T you might be aware that Winter has come and CastleBlack is under attack!
-In this game we will be dealing with North men and the NightKing.
+In this game, we will be dealing with North men and the NightKing.
 A North can enter CastleBlack but not the NightKing.
-But no one can `melt CastleBlack like a NightKing!
+However no one can `melt CastleBlack like a NightKing can!

-1. For this lab, you will need to configure minikube for CNI and provision Cilium per the commands below
+1. For this lab, you will need to configure minikube for CNI and provision Cilium per the commands below...
 1. Using the provided K8s manifests deploy into your cluster 3 services.
 Namely castleblack, north and nightking.
 1. Each service provide endpoints to enter or melt CastleBlack via /v1/enter, /v1/melt